joerdav/xc/doc/content/task-syntax/directory.md

 menu: { main: { parent: 'task-syntax', weight: 10 } }
 ---

-## How to use a custom working directory

-You can define the working directory of the task for the command to run in.
+## Task Directory

+The `directory` attribute can be used to define a file path in which the task should run.

+## Syntax

-Do this by adding a `dir:` or `directory:` between the H3 of the task name and the command.
+Do this by adding a `dir:` or `directory:` between the task name and the script.

 ````markdown
 ## Tasks